With a new iPhone just around the corner, making sure you know how to safely take out your iPhone's SIM card has never been more important.

 What you need to remove the SIM card in your iPhone or iPad

-The only thing you need in order to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool (which comes included in the box in some countries, especially when you buy an unlocked device) or a small bent paperclip.
+The only thing you need to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool.
+These are often included in the original box your Apple device came in.

-If you're using a paper clip, straighten the long end until it projects out (see the photo above).
-If you're using something else, like tip of a small screwdriver, just make sure it fits into the SIM ejector slot.
-You don't want to mangle your device.
+However, a small, bent paper clip will also get the job done.
+If you're using a paper clip, straighten the long end until it projects out (see the photo below).
+If you're using something else, like the tip of a small screwdriver, just make sure it fits into the SIM ejector slot.
+You don't want to break your device.

 Find where your SIM tray is located on your iPhone or iPad model

-- iPhone 4/4S/5/5s: On the right side of iPhone, the side opposite your mute switch and volume buttons
+- iPhone 4s to iPhone 11: On the right side of iPhone, the side opposite your mute switch and volume buttons.

-- Original iPad: Along the left side of the iPad towards the middle, opposite the side that contains the mute switch and volume buttons
+- Original iPad: Along the left side of the iPad towards the middle, opposite the side that contains the mute switch and volume buttons, near the bottom

-- iPad 2/3/4: Along top left side of the iPad, opposite the side that contains the mute switch and volume buttons
+- iPad 2/3/4: Along the left side of the iPad, opposite the side that contains the mute switch and volume buttons, near the top

-- iPad Air: On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons
+- iPad 5/6/7/8/9 and iPad Pro/Air/Air2/mini (all generations): On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons

 How to remove the SIM card in an iPhone or iPad

-- Insert the small paperclip you bent earlier into the small pin hole opening in the SIM tray.
+- Gently insert the small paperclip you bent earlier into the small pinhole opening in the SIM tray.